usnistgov/hedgehog-Tutorials/index.markdown

 - g++ 11.1+
 - clang 10
 - MSVC 14.33

+For the static analysis (hh_cx) a compiler with the constexpr std::vector (P1004R2) and constexpr std::string (P0980R1) is needed, tested with gcc 12.1.0+.

 To use the Hedgehog API include the following header file:
 ```